lacchain/besu-pro-testnet/README.md

 Any natural or legal person that uses or operates The Network becomes a User.
 The User agrees to these terms and acknowledges that The Network is at an early stage of development.
 The User acknowledges and accepts that the use of The Network is entirely at the User’s sole risk and discretion.

-To use The Network, The User must be authenticated, guaranteeing that every regular/access node operating The Network is associated to a physical or legal person.
-Every regular node must indicate the contact information of the natural person that is responsible and accountable for the operation of the regular node, including name and e-mail.
+To use The Network, The User must be authenticated, guaranteeing that every writer node operating The Network is associated to a physical or legal person.
+Every writer node must indicate the contact information of the natural person that is responsible and accountable for the operation of the writer node, including name and e-mail.

 The User acknowledges and agrees that has an adequate understanding of the blockchain technology and the programming languages.
 The User also understands the risks associated with the use of The Network, which could present interruptions or malfunctions as it is at a est-net stage.